The Amazing Race Canada: The Race

 The Amazing Race Canada is a reality television competition between at least nine teams of two.
 Each season is divided into a number of legs wherein teams travel and complete various tasks to obtain clues to help them progress to a Pit Stop, where they are given a chance to rest and recover before starting the next leg twelve hours later.
 The first team to arrive at a Pit Stop is often awarded a prize while the last team is normally eliminated (except in non-elimination legs).
-The final leg of each race is run by the last three remaining teams, and the first to arrive at the final destination wins the grand prize consisting of cash, as well as two vehicles provided by Chevrolet, along with other sponsored prizes.
+The final leg of each race is run by the last three remaining teams, and the first to arrive at the final destination wins the grand prize consisting of cash and a trip around the world.

 On the airdate of the first season finale it was announced that CTV had ordered another season of The Amazing Race Canada.
 Casting began in fall 2013 and the second season aired in summer 2014.
 New to the eligibility requirements for season 2 were clauses that applicants must possess a valid Canadian passport, and be able to travel not only within Canada but around the world; this meant that, unlike the first season, the show travelled to destinations outside of Canada, closer to its American counterpart.

-In the second season, Petro-Canada was the fuel sponsor with the team winning a lifetime supply of gasoline from Petro-Canada, and Scotiabank was the financial sponsor.
-In the third season, the Bank of Montreal (BMO) replaced Scotiabank as the financial sponsor.
-In the fourth season, Hotels.com replaced Air Canada as the trip sponsor with the team winning a 'once-in-a-lifetime' trip for two around the world with Hotels.com, and the fuel sponsor was removed.
-In the fifth season, Sinorama replaced Hotels.com as the trip sponsor with the winning team winning a 'once-in-a-lifetime' trip for two around the world with Sinorama.
+In the second season, Petro-Canada joined as the show's fuel sponsor with the team winning a lifetime supply of gasoline; Scotiabank was the season's financial sponsor.
+In the third season, the Bank of Montreal (BMO) replaced Scotiabank as the show's financial sponsor.
+In the fourth season, Air Canada, the show's trip sponsor for the first three seasons, was replaced by Hotels.com; Petro-Canada ended its sponsorship.
+In the fifth season, Sinorama replaced Hotels.com as the show's trip sponsor.
 In the sixth season, the financial and trip sponsors were removed, and Dempster's Bakery began their sponsorship.
-In the seventh season, Expedia was the trip sponsor and Shell Canada's V-Power was the fuel sponsor.
-In the eighth season, the fuel sponsor and Dempster's Bakery ended their financial support, while Desjardins Group, Subway Canada, Destination BC, GURU Organic Energy, Tourism Richmond, Trans Canada Trail and Marshalls started their sponsorships, with the once-in-a-lifetime trip for two around the world funded by GURU Organic Energy drinks.
-In the ninth season, Samsung became the sponsor that funded the cash prize, while Subway Canada, Destination BC, Tourism Richmond, Trans Canada Trail and Marshalls all ended their commercial support.
-In the tenth season, GURU Organic Energy and Samsung ended their financial support for the world trip and cash prizes.
-In the eleventh season, FUZE Iced Tea funded the cash prize.
+In the seventh season, Expedia became the show's new trip sponsor, while Shell Canada's V-Power became the show's new fuel sponsor.
+In the eighth season, Shell Canada and Dempster's Bakery ended their financial support, while Desjardins Group, Subway, Destination BC, GURU Organic Energy, Tourism Richmond, Trans Canada Trail and Marshalls started their sponsorships, with the trip around the world prize for the final leg funded by GURU Organic Energy drinks.
+In the ninth season, Samsung funded the final leg's cash prize, while Subway and Marshalls ended their commercial support.
+In the tenth season, GURU Organic Energy and Samsung ended their financial support, while Boost joined as a new energy drink sponsor.
+In the eleventh season, FUZE Iced Tea funded the final leg's cash prize.
+After the eleventh season, Chevrolet, the provider of the vehicles since the series' inception, ended its financial support.